Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 2.4 UTXO Set

 The node maintains a UTXO set that is updated with each accepted block.
-Coinbase UTXOs are subject to a 100-block maturity requirement before they can be spent, providing protection against reorgs invalidating mining rewards.
+Coinbase UTXOs are subject to a 10-block maturity requirement before they can be spent, providing protection against short reorgs invalidating mining rewards.

 2.5 Chain State

-Chain state is persisted to a JSON file (tensorium-testnet-state.json by default).
+Chain state is persisted to a RocksDB directory (tensorium-mainnet-state.db/ by default).
 The canonical chain is the one with the greatest cumulative work, where block work is defined as 2^leading_zero_bits.

 3 Consensus Mechanism

-Tensorium uses SHA256d (double-SHA256) as its Proof-of-Work function.
-To mine a valid block, a miner must find a 64-bit nonce such that:
+To mine a valid block, a miner must find a nonce such that:

 where D is the current difficulty in leading zero bits.
 The expected number of hash attempts per valid block is 2^D.